SIN - SYD

 The average price of all round-trip flights from Singapore to Sydney clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Singapore to Sydney, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Singapore to Sydney, look for departures on Saturdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Sydney, Monday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from Singapore to Sydney?